Now Accepting First Saturday Vendor Applications!

 All vendors must comply to all state guidelines for outdoor events, including:

-All vendors, employees and persons in attendance shall wear face coverings before, during, and after the event.
+All vendors, employees and persons in attendance shall wear face coverings according to state health order.

 All vendors are required to develop a comprehensive COVID-19 exposure control, mitigation, and recovery plan.
 The plan must include policies regarding the following control measures: PPE utilization; on-location physical distancing; hygiene; sanitation; symptom monitoring; incident reporting; location disinfection procedures; COVID-19 safety training; exposure-response procedures and a post-exposure incident project-wide recovery plan.
 A copy of the plan must be available for inspection by state and local authorities, but state and local authorities are not required to preapprove the plan.
 Failure to meet planning requirements may result in sanctions including the vendor’s business or the venue being shut down.